Azure/autorest.azure-functions/README.md

 Note:
 - Please install Java and python if you are going to create Python and Java functions as the plugins need them to run itself.
-- Make suure you have Azure-Functions-Core-Tools installed on the box to use the generated functions.
+- Make sure you have Azure-Functions-Core-Tools installed on the box to use the generated functions.
 - There is a bug in C# generator if you set the output-folder as a simple string.
 Please add `./` to make sure that the output folder is of URL format.

 ## Contributing